Yamaguti/po-panic/README.md

     https://www.linux.ime.usp.br/~akio/game-jam/tappsgamejam2016/

 ##Running locally
 There's a python script in the root folder of the project.
 It sets a local server to host the game on port 8000 and starts a browser tab with the game running.
-To use it, simply run the script by right clicking the file `startgame.py` on windows, and on MAC and Linux by typing in the terminal python startgame.py
+To use it, simply run the script by right clicking the file `startgame.py` on Windows, and on MAC and Linux by typing in the terminal `python startgame.py` on the proper folder.

 # The Team